Though many places across the U.S. may still have snow on the ground, there's a hint of spring peeking out at the end of the rainbow.

-Many fans of the drink are simply wondering why it took McDonald's so long to combine two beloved frozen treats.
+When it debuted last year, many fans wondered why it took McDonald's so long to combine two beloved frozen treats.

-The Oreo Shamrock McFlurry was first tested out in September, a McDonald's spokesperson confirmed to TODAY Food, as the Oreo Mint McFlurry.
-Before that, the Shamrock Shake got a makeover in 2017, when Mickey D's launched a flavor that was half chocolate, half Shamrock swirled together.
+Before the springtime shake got its McFlurry makeover for the first time during a test run in September 2019 (under the name Oreo Mint McFlurry, a spokesperson told TODAY Food), there were a few others spins to pop up on menus throughout history.
+Before that, the Shamrock Shake got a makeover in 2017, when the fast-food chain launched a flavor that was half chocolate, half Shamrock swirled together.
 In 1980, the company created a Shamrock Sundae with vanilla ice cream and Shamrock syrup swirls.

 "A very lovely green situation.
 Very, very striking," the YouTuber said while mixing up the shake and showing off its vibrant hue.
 "The mint is pretty nice in this right now but I gotta admit the presentation is killer."